safabio/spinal_cord_paper/README.md

     -   polydactyl: poly_1 and poly_2
 -   ***Seurat_Gg_NT_int_array.sh***: create and analyse the integrated seurat objects, run dimensionality reduction, markter detection and plot markers for cluster annotation.
 -   ***Seurat_ctrl_lumb_ctrl_poly_integration_array.sh***: Integration and analysis of the brachial & lumbar (ctrl_1, ctrl_2, lumb_1, & lumb_2), and brachial & poly (ctrl_1, ctrl_2, poly_1, & poly_2).
 The get an individual, combined pipeline since the time and memory allocation are higher.

+Module construction and co-expression analysis is done with [scWGCNA](https://github.com/CFeregrino/scWGCNA).
+The markdown scripts are again called with and array job:

+-   ***scWGCNA_array.sh***: run scWGCNA on the integrated ctrl, lumb, poly, and devel data sets.